Daguilar0123/CompSciIII/README.md

 License

 This repository is provided for educational purposes.
 Feel free to use, modify, and build upon the code as part of your own learning or teaching endeavors.

-⸻

-Feel free to adjust the sections or wording to better match your personal narrative or additional project details.